rackerlabs/support-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-56-to-newer-mariadb-or-percona.md

 ---
-permalink: upgrade-a-cloud-databases-instance-from-mysql-51-to-mysql-56/
+permalink: upgrade-a-cloud-databases-instance-from-mysql-56-to-newer-mariadb-or-percona/
-audit_date: '2018-12-13'
+audit_date: '2019-01-07'
-title: Upgrade a Cloud Databases instance from MySQL 5.1 to MySQL 5.6
+title: Upgrade a Cloud Databases instance from MySQL 5.6 to a newer version of MariaDB or Percona database
 type: article
-created_date: '2014-07-03'
+created_date: '2019-01-07'
-created_by: Rose Contreras
+created_by: Kate Dougherty
-last_modified_date: '2018-12-13'
+last_modified_date: '2019-01-08'
 last_modified_by: Kate Dougherty
 product: Cloud Databases
 product_url: cloud-databases
 ---

-This article shows you how to upgrade from a Cloud Databases MySQL&reg; 5.1 instance to a new MySQL 5.6 instance.
+This article shows you how to upgrade from a Cloud Databases MySQL&reg;
+5.6 instance to a newer MariaDB&reg; or Percona database instance.
 The steps assume that you haven't enabled the root database user on the source or destination instance and that you're using the Rackspace [Cloud Control Panel](http://login.rackspace.com) to manage your Cloud Databases.

 Because database replication isn't available, this article includes some additional steps to ensure that no content is lost during the migration process.
 As a result, we recommend that you perform this upgrade during a low-traffic period.

-### Before you begin

-Before you upgrade the instance, we recommend that you review the change documentation from MySQL that appears in this section.
-The documentation describes the changes that you can expect from a migration from version 5.1 to version 5.6, and helps you ensure that your application is prepared for the changes in functionality between the two versions.

-**Note**: This article shows you how to upgrade directly from MySQL 5.1 to 5.6 by using the <code>mysqldump</code> command, so you can disregard any mention in the MySQL documentation of having to update table files or file structures directly.

-Review the following change documentation that corresponds to your upgrade:

-- **[Changes in MySQL 5.5](http://dev.mysql.com/doc/refman/5.5/en/upgrading-from-previous-series.html)**: For upgrades from MySQL 5.1 to MySQL 5.5.

-- **[Changes in MySQL 5.6](http://dev.mysql.com/doc/refman/5.6/en/upgrading-from-previous-series.html)**: For upgrades from MySQL 5.5 to MySQL 5.6.
+**Note**: Before you upgrade from a Cloud Databases MySQL 5.6 instance to a newer MariaDB or Percona database instance, identify any unique features of the prior datastore that you might be using and verify that the destination datastore also has them.
+You can add those unique features by creating links to the upstream content.

 #### Back up the original Cloud Databases instance

 It's important to back up the original instance first.
-If you discover any structure discrepancies after you begin using the new MySQL 5.6 instance, you can use the backup copy to rebuild your database in its previous MySQL 5.1 state.
+If you discover any structure discrepancies after you begin using your new instance, you can use the backup copy to rebuild your previous MySQL 5.6 database.

 Use the following steps to create a copy of the original instance: